OmarMohamed156/blog/README.md

 - `storybook` – starts storybook dev server
 - `storybook:build` – build production storybook bundle to `storybook-static`
 - `prettier:write` – formats all files with Prettier

+### Used Package
+- `Formik` to manage addition of posts.
+- `Yup` to provide a validation schema and error messages for our formik form.
+- `React-Query` to perform Http requests (POST&GET).
+- `Tabler` to Provide Icons.
+- `Mantin UI` to provide ready Ui components and color scheme change for Usage in the app.
+- `Next 13.2.4` as our framework (Used page router version of next as Mantin does't support app router yet)